 Players and coach Rod Carey visit children at Baptist Children Hospital

-Cole spent his first season at NIU coaching the Huskie wide receivers, who developed one of the most consistent and deep receiving corps in NIU history.
-A trio of Northern Illinois receivers, Martel Moore, Nathan Palmer and Perez Ashford tied for the team lead with 47 receptions, while Moore's 747 yards were a team best.
+Under Cole's guidance in 2011, the Huskies developed one of the most consistent and deep receiving corps in NIU history, contributing to a record-setting offensive season and the 2011 Mid-American Conference Championship.
+A trio of Northern Illinois receivers, Martel Moore, Nathan Palmer and Perez Ashford tied for the team lead with 47 receptions, while Moore's 747 yards was a team best.

 Cole is a 25-year collegiate coaching veteran who has made stops at seven colleges and two high schools in his career.
 Prior to spending the 2009 campaign at Western Kentucky where he served as quarterbacks coach, Cole was the offensive coordinator and quarterbacks coach at the University of Wyoming in 2008.
 He went to Wyoming after three seasons (2005-07) in the same role at Florida A&M University, where Rattlers' quarterback Albert Chester led the Mid-Eastern Athletic Conference in passing and total offense in 2006.